roblaing/erlang-webapp-howto/unit3/README.md

 I'm assuming you have PosgreSQL (or MySQL, or whatever you want to use) installed and running on your computer.
 If not, head to <a href="https://www.postgresql.org/">https://www.postgresql.org/</a> and follow the instructions.

+In this tutorial, I'm recreating a project from Udacity's Steve Huffman course which he called ASCIIChan.
+This lets users (without verification at this stage, we add that in Unit 4) submit ASCII art to the site, which can be obtained from <a href="https://www.asciiart.eu/">https://www.asciiart.eu/</a>.
+The submitted art is stored in a database and imediately rendered on the page.

+I discovered the hard way in my earlier adventures in SWI Prolog that ASCII art is good test material because if there are problems with user input text messing up your HTML or exposing you to SQL-injection attacks by not escaping single quotes, a random selection of ASCII art is likely to bring up the symptoms.

-Within your database, I assume you have a table which in Postgres's SQL dialect looks like so:
+Within your database, you need a table which in Postgres's SQL dialect looks like so:

 ```sql
 CREATE TABLE IF NOT EXISTS arts (